OctopusDeploy/docs/src/pages/docs/releases/deployment-timeline.md

 The Deployment Timeline provides visual representation of all deployments made to an [Environment](docs/infrastructure/environments) for a [Project](/docs/projects) within a [Tenant](docs/projects/tenants).
 In additional to providing an easy to understand view of deployment data, the Deployment Timeline allows easy access to perform common workflows, such as deploying the last successful/stable deployment into your environment.

-It can be access by clicking the **Timeline** button within the release details page.
+It can be access by clicking the **Timeline** button within the deployment details page.

 :::figure
 ![The Deployment Timeline button](/docs/releases/timeline/timeline-button.png)